raktimkashyap/kiki-delivery/README.md

 # kiki-delivery-js
----

-## Run the application
+## Setup
+To install and run this application you will need to install node js.

+$ git clone
-- npm install
+$ npm install
-- npm start
+$ npm start